saucelabs/sauce-docs/docs/testrunner-toolkit/installation.md

 ./get_saucectl.sh
 ```

-:::warning Windows and mingw
+:::warning Are you using mingw?
-Mingw is known to interfere with `saucectl`, especially with interactive commands like `saucectl configure` or `saucectl new`.
+Mingw on Windows is known to interfere with `saucectl`, especially with interactive commands like `saucectl configure` or `saucectl new`.
 We therefor advise Windows users to simply use `cmd` or `powershell` when interacting with `saucectl`.
 :::